daebrayk/Heifer/README.md

 ##  What Heifer Does

 Heifer is a full-featured moderation and AI-assisted bot.
-It punishes those who deserve it, and greets those who don't, I mean who cares right?
+It punishes those who deserve it... or those who don't, I mean who cares right?
 You don't have to explain yourself and heifer wont ask questions.

 ---